Alan-eMartin/Alan-eMartin/README.md

 - I trained as a chef for 8 years before transitioning into code.
 - Bonified cat person!
-- Practiced photograph and colour/B&W film development for 15+ years
+- Practiced photography and colour/B&W film development for 15+ years
-- Avid skateboarder even at the painful age of 33!
+- Avid skateboarder even at the painful age of 33! (as of 2023)

 ### Thanks for checking out my profile!